 The link below contains a listing of the Permit Fees for various Food Establishment Types.
-If a new establishment opens after July 1st the fee is 60% of the listed amount.
+If a new establishment opens after July 1, the fee is 60 percent of the listed amount.
 A $10 epidemiology fee is collected for the Department of Health for each food establishment in addition to the fees for the Florida Department of Agriculture and Consumer Services.

-Late Fees are $100 and are required if payment for Renewal Food Permits is not received by February 1st.
-Permits will not be issued until all Fees including the late fee are received.
+Late fees are $100 and are required if payment for Renewal Food Permits is not received by Feb.
+1. Permits will not be issued until all fees including the late fee are received.

 Change of Ownership